JarvyJ/HomeIntent/docs/docs/integrations/home-assistant.md

  * Check everything off the list
  * Unmark everything from the shopping list

 Either Check or mark can be used as well as uncheck or unmark.
 The word shopping is always optional.
+A full list of shopping items can be found [in the source](https://github.com/JarvyJ/HomeIntent/blob/main/home_intent/components/home_assistant/shopping_items.txt).

 ### Groups